Cerro Blanco (volcano): Eruption history

-The Campo de la Piedra Pómez (Note: "Field of pumice stone") Ignimbrite covers an area of about 250 km2 north of Cerro Blanco and has a volume of about 17 km3.
+The Campo de la Piedra Pómez (Note: "Field of pumice stone"; also known as the first cycle ignimbrite.)
+Ignimbrite covers an area of about 250 km2 north of Cerro Blanco and has a volume of about 17 km3.
 It was emplaced in two units a short time from each other.
 They both contain pumice and fragments of country rock, similar to the Cortaderas Synthem.
 The most reliable radiometrically obtained dates for this ignimbrite indicate an age of 73,000 years; previous estimates of their age were 560,000 ± 110,000 and 440,000 ± 10,000 years before present.
-The 73,000 age is considered to be more reliable but in 2022 an age of 54,600 ± 600 years was proposed for this eruption.
-The eruption reached level 6 on the Volcanic Explosivity Index and is also known as the first cycle ignimbrite.
-The eruption has been described as the largest caldera collapse at Cerro Blanco but the source vent for this eruption has not been found, and there is no agreement whether the Robledo Caldera is the source.
-The volcano-tectonic depression northeast of Cerro Blanco or the Pie de San Buenaventura and El Niño scarps have been proposed as a source.
-As with the Cortaderas Synthem, this ignimbrite was produced by a boiling-over vent and the pyroclastic flows (Note: Pyroclastic flows are ground-hugging flows of hot ash and gas which move at high speed.) lacked the intensity to override local topography.
-It is possible that the eruption proceeded in two phases, with a magmatic reinvigoration of the system between the two.
+The 73,000 age is considered to be more reliable but in 2022 and 2025 ages of 54,600 ± 600 years and 28,900 ± 3,200 years, respectively, were proposed for this eruption The eruption reached level 6 on the Volcanic Explosivity Index, making it one of the largest eruptions of the Central Andes in the past few ten thousands of years.
+This eruption took place in two phases, an initial Plinian eruption from a vent at the northwestern margin of the caldera produced a high eruption column and highly mobile pyroclastic flows (Note: Pyroclastic flows are ground-hugging flows of hot ash and gas which move at high speed.).
+Later additional vents opened up at the caldera margin, the intensity of the eruption column decreased and pyroclastic flows were generated from a low "boiling over" column.
+Some lava domes or volcanic plugs might have formed during breaks in the eruption sequence.
+A magmatic reinvigoration of the system might have occurred between the two stages.
 After the ignimbrite cooled and solidified, cracks formed in the rocks and were later eroded by wind.
 The Campo de la Piedra Pómez Ignimbrite crops out mainly on the southeastern and northwestern sides of the Carachipampa valley, as between these two outcrops it was buried by the later Cerro Blanco ignimbrite; other outcrops lie in the Incahuasi and Purulla valleys.
-The Robledo and Pie de San Buenaventura calderas were formed during the early activity.
+The eruption has been described as the largest caldera collapse at Cerro Blanco but apart from the Robledo Caldera, the volcano-tectonic depression northeast of Cerro Blanco, the Pie de San Buenaventura or El Niño scarps might be the actual caldera of this eruption.